-Welcome to Eastern Europe s most infamous land of the unholy, Transylvania (Romania).
-A tour you will never forget!
-The tour is part history, involving Vlad Tepes, and part mystery surrounding the undead blood sucker, Dracula.
+Welcome to a great travel adventure that will take you to Eastern Europe's most infamous land of the unholy Transylvania!
+During six "scary and spooky" days, you will experience the perfect mix between history - involving Vlad Tepes, and mystery - surrounding the undead blood sucker, Dracula.

 We will start to discover Count Dracula's traces at the Princely Court - Dracula's Palace in Bucharest, built in the second half of the XIVth century.

 The guide will pick-you up from your hotel/airport and you will start to discover the city.
 The city tour includes all the important places and architectural buildings: Parliament Palace, Arch of Triumph, the former Royal Palace (nowadays the Art Museum), the Athenaeum (Romania’s most famous concert hall), the Revolution Square (where the 1989 anti - Communist revolt went nationwide), ride along Victoria Avenue, the University, the National Theatre, the Opera House, Manuc’s Inn, the medieval core of the town, the Patriarchy.